-• The Mode property determines whether high or low should be considered active for each input channel.
+- The Input Mode property determines whether high or low should be considered active for each input channel.
 Note that the sourcing or sinking mode of an input is configured via hardware links.
-See the product bulletin for more information.
+See the product bulletin for more information. - The Output Mode property determines the output state for each channel on system startup.
+Use Default to force the output to the last known state.
+Use Active LO or Active Hi to force the output to the state specified.